bharath12b5/mvn-linux/Building-MongoDB-3.0-on-RHEL-7-and-SLES-12.md

         zypper install scons

-5. Clone the latest MongoDB 3.0 fork, which includes the changes for big-endian platforms.
+5. Clone the latest MongoDB 3.0 branch from our GitHub repo, which includes the changes for big-endian platforms.

         git clone https://github.com/linux-on-ibm-z/mongo mongo
         cd mongo